2024 KidWind Simulation Challenge

 Scoring & Leaderboard

-We held an informational webinar to learn more about the 2022 National Simulation Challenge and how to participate.
-You can watch it here.
+We hosted an informational webinar about the 2024 Simulation Challenge.
+You can watch the recording here.

 Teams need to be registered by an educator, coach, or parent.
 It is free to register for this event.
 Once you register you will receive an email confirming registration and a shipping address.